-Maintain the Current Accreditation Terms The program maintains without any changes to the terms of current accreditation

-• Maintain the Current Accreditation Terms and Focused Evaluation The program maintains without any changes to the terms of current accreditation previously ratified by the KAAB.
-The result of the process reveals material deficiencies and it is necessary to confirm the intention of the program, the KAAB orders another Focused Evaluation within the next one year

-Return of the Application
+- Maintain the Current Accreditation Terms The program maintains without any changes to the terms of current accreditation previously ratified by the KAAB. - Maintain the Current Accreditation Terms and Focused Evaluation The program maintains without any changes to the terms of current accreditation previously ratified by the KAAB.
+The result of the process reveals material deficiencies and it is necessary to confirm the intention of the program, the KAAB orders another Focused Evaluation within the next one year - Return of the Application